matus-sabo/pam-bluetooth/README.md

 Intro
 =====

 Simple, low effort PAM module to use a bluetooth device to authenticate.
 No security implications have been considered.
 Tested on Fedora 38.

 The device needs to be paired for this module to work.
 The module will be ignored if the device is not found, and other authentication method can be used.

-Improvements are welcome.

 Usage
 -----
-Enter the MAC address of the device within the double quotes on line 16 of pam_bluetooth.c
+Set the MAC addresses of the devices

-Build the module using the following commands.
+Set your password

 ## Linux